Datacenter Computing

 CS499 • Fall 2022 • University of Cyprus

-Warehouse-scale datacenters power the online services many people use every day, including web search, social networking, online shopping, video streaming, and cloud computing.
-The course will conduct a vertical study of modern datacenters covering the entire system stack from hardware architecture to systems software to application programming frameworks.
-The course will also examine cross-cutting concerns such as total cost of ownership, service level objectives, energy efficiency, reliability and availability, and privacy and security.
-Through lab exercises, students get practical experience with modern datacenter technologies and reinforce the basic concepts covered in the lectures.
+Modern data centers drive the online services we use every day, from search engines and social media to e-commerce, video platforms, and cloud computing.
+The course will conduct a vertical study of data center architecture, covering all aspects from the underlying hardware to systems-level software and application frameworks.
+Additionally, the course will examine overarching concerns such as total cost of ownership, service level objectives, energy efficiency, reliability and availability, and privacy and security.
+Through lab exercises, students get practical experience with data center technologies and reinforce the basic concepts covered in the lectures.

 Lectures: Tuesday and Friday, 1:30 pm - 3:00 pm, Room FST 01 202